 The day of Breast Reduction Surgery

 Breast Reduction surgery is usually on an outpatient basis.
-You will come to the hospital in the morning and be able to leave in the afternoon.
+You will come to the hospital in the morning and be able to leave after the procedure.
 You are not allowed to eat or drink anything after midnight the day of your surgery.
 Please arrange for someone to drive you to and from the hospital on surgery day.
 You will also need someone to stay with you at home for the first 24 hours after surgery.

 After Breast Reduction Surgery

-Seek medical attention immediately if you experience shortness of breath, chest pains, or unusual heart beats.
+Seek medical attention immediately if you experience shortness of breath, chest pains, or unusual heartbeats.

 Breast Reduction Results

 Breast reduction surgery will make your breasts smaller, firmer, and lighter.
 Your new breast size should relieve discomfort caused by breast weight.
 In fact, most patients experience relief from back and neck discomfort almost immediately after surgery!
 It may take six months to a year for your breasts to round out and take final shape.
 Over time, the shape of your breasts can change due to aging, weight fluctuations, hormonal changes, and gravity.

 This is very patient dependent.
 Certain surgical techniques can make this more or less likely depending on what each individual patient requires and will be discussed during your consultation.
 If breastfeeding is important to you, you may consider waiting until you are finished having children.

 We understand that cost in an important issue to some individuals considering cosmetic surgery.
 Many patients opt to finance their procedures to help with the cost of surgery.
 Dr. Diederich offers a variety of financing options for qualified patients.
 Visit our financing page for full details about our financing plans.